 The best way to encounter dolphins in Puerto Vallarta is to see them in the wild, either from the beach or on a boat tour with an ethical operator that respects the animal’s space.

 This highly-rated tour with wildlife connections takes you to see dolphins and whales while participating in a research project that helps their conservation.

 Types of dolphins you can see include bottlenose dolphins, spotted dolphins, spinner dolphins, rough-toothed dolphins, and orcas if you’re lucky.

 If you’re interested in getting closer, wildlife connections run another tour where you can swim with free WILD dolphins.

 Of course, it all depends on the animals, and the researchers will make the final call if it’s safe to go swimming with them, but they also offer a money-back guarantee if you don’t find them.

-If you are visiting from December to March, don’t miss the chance to see humpback whales!
-Every winter, the whales migrate from the north to breed and nurture their offspring.
-The sheltered waters in the Bay of Banderas offer the perfect conditions for the whales.
+Every winter, thousands of humpback whales migrate from the north to breed and nurture their offspring.
+The sheltered waters in the Bay of Banderas offer the perfect conditions for the whales,

-Go bird-watching in the botanical gardens
+#3.
+Bird-watching in the botanical gardens